 When the ERR SPDY PROTOCOL ERR message displays, indicating that the web page you are attempting to access is inaccessible, it implies that the browser no longer supports the SPDY protocol.
 The SPDY protocol is pre-installed in Chrome.
 As a result, the “ERR_SPDY_PROTOCOL_ERROR” problem is exclusive to Chrome.

-HTTP, for instance, can only download a single file at a time, but SPDY can download many files simultaneously.
-This error may signal that your network security, IP setup, or internet connection has some problems.
-Sometimes the issue is as easy as using an out-of-date browser.
+HTTP, for example, can only download a single file at a time, whereas SPDY can download many files simultaneously.
+This error message could mean issues with your internet connection, IP configuration, or network security.
+Sometimes the issue is as basic as using an out-of-date browser.

 This problem may interfere not just with the site you’re attempting to access right now but with others in the future as well.
 There are several methods for resolving the ERR SPDY PROTOCOL ERROR in Chrome, depending on the cause.

-Actually, it is one of the most valuable hacks of all.
-All you have to do is press “CTRL+SHIFT+N,” or just click the “three vertical dots” and click the “New Incognito Window” option.
+Actually, this is one of the most valuable hacks of all time.
+Simply click the “three vertical dots” and select “New Incognito Window” from the menu, or press “CTRL+SHIFT+N.”

 Just like restarting your browser, it is also a quick fix.
 But there is a more effective step you can try if it fails to fix the problem.
 Follow the next step.

-Now, this step could be a bit tricky for some people, but don’t worry as we have put the steps picture-wise.
-Just follow the process.
+Now, this stage might be a little challenging for some people, but don’t worry because we have pictured the steps.
+Simply follow the instructions.

-First, click on the three vertical dots in the upper right-hand corner of your browser.
-Then go to Help > About Google Chrome.
+Select the three vertical dots in the top right corner of your browser.
+Go to Help > About Google Chrome after that.

-Step 4: Clean the DNS and Renew the IP
+Step 4: Renew the IP and clean the DNS.

-If you’ve done everything above and you’re still getting the ERR SPDY PROTOCOL ERR message, the problem might be with your Domain Name System (DNS).
+If you’ve done everything above and you’re still seeing the ERR SPDY PROTOCOL ERR warning, the issue could be with your Domain Name System (DNS).

-- Type ipconfig /release in the command prompt and press the Enter/Return key on your keyboard.
+- In the command prompt, type ipconfig /release and hit the Enter/Return key on your computer to complete the command.

-- Wait a few seconds for a reply that the IP address has been released.
+- Wait a little while for a response stating that the IP address has been released.

-- Type ipconfig /renew in the command prompt and press the Enter/Return key on your keyboard.
+- In the command prompt, type ipconfig /renew and hit the Enter/Return key on your computer to submit the command.

-- Wait a few seconds for a reply that the IP address has been re-established.
+- Wait a few seconds for confirmation that the IP address has been re-established.

 - Type ipconfig /flushdns in the command prompt and press the Enter/Return key on your keyboard.

-- Close the command prompt and attempt to make a connection.
+- Close the command window and try connecting again.

 Step 5: Flush Spdy Sockets In Google Chrome